This article discusses the eight most livable cities in South East Asia and how moving there can add value to your life.

 Ho Chi Minh City’s District 1 has everything a Westerner could want, from fresh Asian food to expat-run hamburger shacks and sky bar nightlife.

-If you’re young and single, District 1 has everything you could be looking for, while other nearby areas can be great for plenty of expats with those of a more traditional, family lifestyle.
+Whereas other nearby areas are great for plenty of expats with those of a more traditional, family lifestyle.

 This also makes it a great place for business.
 Many nomads go there to bootstrap their businesses and get the most for their dollar.

-The food is interesting, the culture is great, and you can easily maintain a Western lifestyle there.
+The food is exquisite, the culture is great, and you can easily maintain a Western lifestyle there.

-The place is so amazingly sterile and clean that first-time visitors joke about eating off the ground.
+Singapore is highly developed, delightfully efficient and so amazingly sterile and clean that first-time visitors joke about eating off the ground.

 Like Hong Kong, Singapore is both a symbol of economic freedom and a rather expensive place to live.